‘Bold And The Beautiful’ Spoilers: Thomas Proposes To Zoe

-The Bold and the Beautiful spoilers reveal that Zoe Buckingham (Kiara Barnes) will celebrate a special day during the week of February 3 In fact, the Forrester Creations’ model will feel wonderful when her boyfriend decides to spoil her, per She Knows Soaps.
+The Bold and the Beautiful spoilers reveal that Zoe Buckingham (Kiara Barnes) will celebrate a special day during the week of February 3.
+In fact, the Forrester Creations model will feel wonderful when her boyfriend decides to spoil her, per She Knows Soaps.

 Zoe’s birthday is this week, and despite being busy with the fashion show competition, Thomas Forrester (Matthew Atkinson) will take the time out to plan something magnificent for the woman in his life.

 Zoe hails from the U.K. and will be far away from her family for her birthday.
 This year, Zoe may also be a little sad as it will be the first one that her father spends in jail.
-Although Carter Waton (Lawrence Saint-Victor) will call her beautiful, Thomas will steal her heart this week.
+Although Carter Walton (Lawrence Saint-Victor) will call her beautiful, Thomas will steal her heart this week.
 The designer will try to cheer his girlfriend up by showing her how much she means to him.

 The Bold and the Beautiful spoilers indicate that he will throw Zoe a birthday party.
 It seems as if he will have the bash at the Forrester mansion.
-After all, everyone thinks that he’s in love with Zoe and it would only make sense to celebrate the day with her.
+After all, everyone thinks that he’s in love with Zoe, and it would only make sense to celebrate the day with her.

 Vincent Walker (Joe LoCicero) will be upset when Thomas tells him his plans for the dinner party before it occurs.
-In fact, he will call Thomas out about using Zoe to further his cause for Hope.
+In fact, he will call Thomas out for using Zoe to further his cause for Hope.
 He will also be angry about how Thomas’ latest move will affect Douglas.

 But the soap opera spoilers indicate that while Zoe may be excited about her boyfriend’s attention, everything is not as it seems.
-For while she may think that he wants to shower her with love, Thomas is actually interested in making Hope jealous.
+While she may think that he wants to shower her with love, Thomas is actually interested in making Hope jealous.

 According to The TV Watercooler, Thomas will present Zoe with an unbelievable birthday gift.
 Of course, Zoe will be stunned.
 She didn’t even expect the birthday party, and now Thomas will bowl her over with his incredible gesture.